rajvi08/radical_prototype/README.md

   - Networked entities and flows
 - **OrbitControls** allow users to explore these diagrams spatially through rotation, zoom, and pan.

-These visualizations are conceptual tools rather than simulations, intended to communicate system logic and relationships.

 ---

 ### AI was used for:
 - Debugging and optimizing JavaScript logic (especially Three.js interactions)
-- Cursor for used for iterative design changes to the website
+- Cursor was used for iterative design changes to the website

 ---